emso-c/stream-analyser/README.md

       ```python
       analyser.get_highlights()
       # No output on console.
-This usage is the same as `analyser.highlights` and returns a highlight list.
+This usage is the same as `analyser.highlights` and returns a list of highlights.

       analyser.get_highlights(top=10)
       # Returns top 10 highlights sorted by intensity.